The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/savage.md

 ## Potion Timings

-The standard timings for the 0 minute window and 6:xx window are fine here.
-Use with the 5 minute window if doing speeds and skipping the 6 minute burst window.
+The standard timings for the 0-minute window and 6:xx window are fine here.
+Use with the 5 minute window if doing speeds and skipping the 6-minute burst window.

 ## Adds

 If your group is not planning to intentionally let the adds get past, and you are on the outside, you can cleave both the add and the boss by standing on the pattern below once the add has spawned and has traveled a short distance.
-Note: if you plan on using Fan Dance II, this is leading up to a Technical window, and you’ll need to assess if the 50 extra potency outside of raid buffs is worth it compared to dumping Fans with raid buffs at the 4 minute mark.
+Note: if you plan on using Fan Dance II, this is leading up to a Technical window, and you’ll need to assess if the 50 extra potency outside of raid buffs is worth it compared to dumping Fans with raid buffs at the 4-minute mark.

 ![](https://cdn.discordapp.com/attachments/458951851610734595/890372413127294976/unknown.png)